BGU-SE-Courses/2025-mbt-g/Provengo/README.md

 provengo run --show-sessions openCart
 ```
 5. We repeated steps 4-5 until we were satisfied with the result.
 6. We recorded a video of the running tests and added it to the report.
 Since more than one browser session was opened, we recorded the entire screen.
-The link for the video is [video.mp4](submission-files/video.mp4).
+The link for the video is [##TODO LINK).
 7. We copied the generated graph of the model to a file named [model.pdf](submission-files/model.pdf) inside the submission-files directory.

 ### Test files